tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Cloudant

 The Cloudant Plugin is an automation based plugin.
 It is used to manage documents stored in Cloudant.
 This plug-in is developed and supported by the UrbanCode Deploy Community on the IBM DevOps Services platform.
-Click the “Visit Project”
+Click the “Visit Project” button at the top of the page to navigate to the project for further information.

 ---